Limit cycles of piecewise polynomial perturbations of higher dimensional linear differential systems

 \section{Abstract}

-We study limit cycles bifurcating from periodic solutions of linear differential systems, $x'=Mx$, when they are perturbed inside a class of discontinuous piecewise polynomial differential systems with two zones.
-More precisely, we study the periodic solutions of the differential system
+The averaging theory has been extensively employed for studying periodic solutions of smooth and nonsmooth differential systems.
+Here, we extend the averaging theory for studying periodic solutions a class of regularly perturbed non--autonomous $n$-dimensional discontinuous piecewise smooth differential system.
+As a fundamental hypothesis, it is assumed that the unperturbed system has a manifold $\CZ\subset\R^n$ of periodic solutions satisfying $\dim(\mathcal{Z})<n.$ Then, we apply this result to study limit cycles bifurcating from periodic solutions of linear differential systems, $x'=Mx$, when they are perturbed inside a class of discontinuous piecewise polynomial differential systems with two zones.
+More precisely, we study the periodic solutions of the following differential system

 in $\R^{d+2}$ where $\e$ is a small parameter, $M$ is a $(d+2)\times(d+2)$ matrix having one pair of pure imaginary conjugate eigenvalues, $m$ zeros eigenvalues, and $d-m$ non--zero real eigenvalues.
-For solving this problem we need to extend the averaging theory for studying periodic solutions of a class of non--autonomous $d+1$-dimensional discontinuous piecewise smooth differential system.